techniq/layerchart/docs/src/content/components/Waffle.md

 :example{ name="circular-cells" }

+## Proportion of a whole

+Two waffle marks layered together — a faded one sized to the total and an opaque one sized to the value — turn each band into a "X out of N" graphic.
+After ["Teens in Syria"](https://www.economist.com/graphic-detail/2015/08/19/teens-in-syria) (_The Economist_, August 2015):

+:example{ name="survey" }

 ## Custom symbol

 For full control over the cell's appearance — icons, glyphs, or any SVG — pass a `symbol` snippet.
 It renders in cell-local coordinates inside a `<g>` whose `fill` is pre-set to the resolved cell color (from the chart's `c` scale, the series, or the `fill` prop), so a `<path>` without an explicit fill inherits it.
 The snippet receives the cell `width`/`height` (after `gap` inset), the `datum`, and the resolved `fill`: